-It is a fully automatic process in which an automatic control over winding angle ( 0 to 90 degree) and winding pressure can be exercised to obtain the varying degree of Hoop – Axial ratio and Glass – Resin percentage composition.
-Normally a winding angle of 54 3/ 4 Degree provides a 2:1 Hoop – Axial ratio which is a condition of optimum internal pressure requirement.
+It is a fully automatic process in which automatic control over winding angle ( 0 to 90 degrees) and winding pressure can be exercised to obtain the varying degree of Hoop – Axial ratio and Glass – Resin percentage composition.
+Normally a winding angle of 54 3/ 4 Degrees provides a 2:1 Hoop–Axial ratio which is a condition of optimum internal pressure requirement.
 By increasing the winding pressure the Glass – Resin proportion could be varied from 80 % – 20 % to 60% – 40 %.
 A composite section of high Glass content will result in high strength and low chemical resistance and vice versa.

 Resin Transfer Molding

-The above process is used for specialized applications for the manufacture of sandwich structures with certain core material.
+The above process is used for specialized applications for the manufacture of sandwich structures with certain core materials.

 Plastic Piping System Design Considerations

 The Plastic Piping System consists of Piping Profile fabricated from plain end pipe, plain and flanged end Fittings (i.e. Elbows and Reducers), and stub-in branch connections.
 The Flanged Joints are Stub Ends with loose Backing Flanges.
 In the case of Flanged Tapping Long Stub Flanges are recommended to be used in place of pipe stub-in and Short Stub Flanges.
-The pipe to pipe and pipe to fittings joints are laminated joints.
-Accessories to Piping System include Soft Rubber/ CAF Gaskets and Full Threaded Fasteners with Washers.
+The pipe-to-pipe and pipe-to-fittings joints are laminated joints.
+Accessories for Piping System include Soft Rubber/ CAF Gaskets and Full Threaded Fasteners with Washers.
 The major considerations for the plastic piping system are listed below:

 3. If free movement of the corners of the piping profile can be allowed (i.e. e.g. not being hindered by any other external item) then it is preferable to leave the profile to grow freely.
 However, if the growth of the profile has any adverse effect on the system stability (e.g. supports falling off from the external structure) it may be appropriate to restrict the growth of the sides of the profile by providing fixed supports at various locations as per Plastic Piping Support recommendations.